ChgrCode/moxaiiot-ciss-to-thingspro/README.md

 enabled: Enables the sensor in main program, if not enabled no values are stored for this sensor.

-	"publish": 1
+	"publish": 6

-publish: If "1" it will publish sensor values to ThingsPro Gateway.
-If "2”, it will publish all collected values including calculated values, like statistics (optional).
-“0” disables publishing.
+publish: Bit value, enables publishing.
+If "1" (0x01), publish current sensor values to ThingsPro Gateway.
+If "2” (0x02), publish all collected values including calculated values, like statistics (optional).
+If 4 (0x04) and for all xyz sensors, publish also all xyz values.
+“0” disables publishing. e.g.: 6 = 0000 0110 = publish all values if xyz also sub values.

 	"enable_statistics": 1

 enable_statistics: Enables statistic information for sensor values.
-If set and Pythons statistics module is installed, it calculates "mean" and "std" values based on the last 10 collected values from CISS node.
+If set and Pythons statistics module is installed, it calculates "mean" and "std" values based on the last 10 (default) collected values from CISS node.
+A higher number then 10 will set the number of last collected values used for statistics.

 	"stream_enabled": 1,
 	"stream_period": 100000,